devopsgroup-io/catapult/README.md

 * Website Uptime Monitoring via monitor.us (Monitis)

-As a **non-Developer** you may think - *I already have a website, why do I need Catapult?* Over time you may find yourself overwhelmed with managing the the day to day Devops process of infrastrucrure , and end up paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the DevOps (Development Operations) to solve these problems:
+As a **non-Developer** you may think - *I already have a website, why do I need Catapult?* Over time you may find yourself overwhelmed with managing the the day to day DevOps process of infrastrucrure , and end up paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the DevOps (Development Operations) to solve these problems:

   * Production is down.
   * We need a test site.